tiziano1590/cheops_analysis-package/README.md

 # Documentation

-'cheope' has its own documentation and can be found [here](https://tiziano1590.github.io/cheops_analysis-package/index.html)
+`cheope` has its own documentation and can be found [here](https://tiziano1590.github.io/cheops_analysis-package/index.html)

 # Create the appropriate environment